 After Absorbine became widely available across America, farmers realized that the same liniment that helped their horses also helped their own aches and pains.
 Seeing the need, Wilbur and Mary Ida’s son Wilbur II suggested a version for people.
 In 1903 Absorbine Jr. was introduced, named after Wilbur Jr.

-Absorbine was invented because of the compassion for horses that Wilbur and Mary Ida Young felt.
-They believed that although the horse was a “means to an end” for most people, they also needed to be treated humanely in return for all of their hard work.
-A happy healthy horse is going to work more efficiently and require less care.
+Absorbine was invented because of the compassion for animals that Wilbur and Mary Ida Young felt.
+They believed that although animals were a “means to an end” for most people, they also needed to be treated humanely in return for all of their hard work.
+A happy healthy horse or dog is going to work more efficiently and require less care.
 The old saying is still true– an ounce of prevention is worth a pound of cure!

 Today we carry on these same values.
-We believe that every product must be conceived with the horse’s health and wellbeing in mind.
-From our Hooflex Hoof Conditioner to Absorbine Veterinary Liniment and Gel to our UltraShield EX fly repellents and ShowSheen grooming products, your horse’s wellbeing is and always has been our first mission.
+We believe that every product must be conceived with the animal’s health and wellbeing in mind.
+From our Hooflex Hoof Conditioner to Absorbine Veterinary Liniment and Gel to our UltraShield EX fly repellents, legendary ShowSheen grooming products and breakout innovations like Silver Honey Wound Care, your animal’s wellbeing is and always has been our first mission.

 Mary Ida’s Suffolk Horse 1916

-Absorbine, Absorbine Jr., Hooflex, UltraShield and ShowSheen are registered trademarks of W.F.
+Absorbine, Hooflex, UltraShield and ShowSheen are registered trademarks of W.F.
 Young, Inc.